Germany: Politicians call for 3-week lockdown extension | DW | 03.01.2021

-Top German lawmakers disagree over how long lockdown restrictions should remain in place.
-The current measures are having little impact as the country records high infection rates and deaths.
+Germany's lockdown measures are having little impact as the country records high infection and death rates.
+Ahead of a summit this week, politicians are only divided on how long the current lockdown should be extended.

-"The lockdown must be extended until end of January," Bavarian State Premier Markus Söder said in comments to German newspaper Bild on Sunday.
+"The lockdown must be extended until the end of January," Bavarian State Premier Markus Söder told German newspaper Bild on Sunday.

 "Premature easing would set us far back again," he added.